-This academic year I am spending as much time as possible with the families across our Collegiate community.
+This academic year I am spending as much time as possible with the families across the Schools I work with.
 I show them games they can play at home with little or no equipment that are both fun and active, to break sedentary days up or just to move even more.
-The parents from one School asked […]
+The parents from one […]

 As the big day draws closer (and we finally get a break!), I’ve tried to have a little play with a few more Christmas games.
 Hope they can be of some use!

 Because we’re lovely people we thought we’d give you all our EYFS Winter (& Christmas) SoW as an early Christmas present.
 Enjoy!
 Winter (& Christmas!)
 EYFS SoW

 Are you struggling for fun ways to develop over-arm throwing power and accuracy?
 Battleships might be one for you.
 You’ll need a lot of the collapsable hurdles used for Indoor Athletics (or an equivalent).
 Before you set up the game make sure you split all of your targets into two piles to ensure it is […]

 If you’re someone who enjoys Halloween and wants to have some fun with your class, I’ve had a little go at thinking of some P.E games you could play that gets their bodies moving (perhaps necessary after all that ‘Trick or Treat’) Give them a spin and let me know if they’re any good….
 I […]